Why do humans cooperate?

 Growing levels of social inequality correlate with a rise in mental health issues throughout the population.
 The root cause may well relate to the formation of increasingly absurd group identities and associated signals of social status that make it acceptable to exclude the less fortunate.
 From evolutionary biology we know that in-group competition has negative survival value – it is the opposite of intelligent behaviour.

 Apparently the following little anecdote is highly relatable.

-Elevated rates of depression, anxiety, and suicide apply across the entire autism spectrum.
-These co-morbid conditions are a reflection of experiences made in the social environment rather than a reflection of autism specific neurology.
+Elevated rates of depression, anxiety, and suicide apply across the entire Autistic population.
+These co-morbid conditions are a reflection of experiences made in the social environment rather than a reflection of Autistic neurology.
 The latest research confirms that bullying plays a major role: